Methodology All Trends

 By the time I achieved a 97 PSI score, there were still several things I had to iron out.
 The key takeaway is that there is no such thing as ‘enough’.

-So, I hired an expert to look at things I missed.
-(I’ll tell you more about this below).
+So, I hired an expert to look at the things I missed.
+(I’ll tell you more about it below).

 What Makes Your Site Fast?